 - Vegetable and fruit scraps

-- Meat – cooked or raw, including skin, solid fat and small bones
+- Meat – cooked or raw, including skin and solid fat

 - Breads, grains, pasta and rice